 '''

-- label: omop

-uri: jdbc:postgresql://host.docker.internal:5454/postgres

-type: omop

-additional environment variables that are passed to the algorithm

-containers (or their wrapper).
-This can be used to for usernames

-and passwords for example.
-Note that these environment variables are

-only passed to the algorithm container when the user requests that

-database.
-In case you want to pass some environment variable to all

 algorithms regard less of the data source the user specifies you can

 use the 'algorithm_env' setting.

+env:

 user: admin@admin.com

 password: admin

 dbms: postgresql

 cdm_database: postgres

 cdm_schema: public

-results schema: results
+results_schema: results

 end-to-end encryption settings

 encryption:

 whenever encryption is enabled or not.
 This should be the same

 as the 'encrypted' setting of the collaboration to which this

 node belongs.

 enabled: false

 location to the private key file

 private_key: /path/to/private_key.pem

 Define who is allowed to run which algorithms on this node.

 policies:

 Control which algorithm images are allowed to run on this node.
 This is

 expected to be a valid regular expression.

 allowed_algorithms:

 - ^harbor2\.vantage6\.ai/[a-zA-Z]+/[a-zA-Z]+

 - ^myalgorithm\.ai/some-algorithm

 Define which users are allowed to run algorithms on your node by their ID

 allowed_users:

+- 2

 Define which organizations are allowed to run images on your node by

 their ID or name

 allowed_organizations:

 - 6

 - root

 The basics algorithm (harbor2.vantage5.ai/algorithms/basics) is whitelisted

 by default.
 It is used to collect column names in the User Interface to

 facilitate task creation.
 Set to false to disable this.

 allow_basics_algorithm: true

-'''

-'''

 credentials used to login to private Docker registries

 docker_registries:

 - registry: docker-registry.org

 username: docker-registry-user

 password: docker-registry-password

 Create SSH Tunnel to connect algorithms to external data sources.
 The

 'hostname' and 'tunnel:bind:port' can be used by the algorithm

 container to connect to the external data source.
 This is the address

+(continues on next page)

+'''

+'''

 you need to use in the 'databases' section of the configuration file!

 ssh-tunnels:

 Hostname to be used within the internal network.
 I.e. this is the

 hostname that the algorithm uses to connect to the data source.
 Make

 sure this is unique and the same as what you specified in the

 'databases' section of the configuration file.

 - hostname: my-data-source

 SSH configuration of the remote machine

 ssh:

 Hostname or ip of the remote machine, in case it is the docker

 host you can use 'host.docker.internal' for Windows and MacOS.

 In the case of Linux you can use '172.17.0.1' (the ip of the

 docker bridge on the host)

 host: host.docker.internal

 port: 22

 fingerprint of the remote machine.
 This is used to verify the

 authenticity of the remote machine.

 fingerprint: "ssh-rsa ..."

 Username and private key to use for authentication on the remote

 machine

 identity:

 username: username

 key: /path/to/private_key.pem

 Once the SSH connection is established, a tunnel is created to

 forward traffic from the local machine to the remote machine.

 tunnel:

 The port and ip on the tunnel container.
 The ip is always

 0.0.0.0 as we want the algorithm container to be able to

 connect.

 bind:

 ip: 0.0.0.0

 port: 8000

 The port and ip on the remote machine.
 If the data source runs

 on this machine, the ip most likely is 127.0.0.1.

 dest:

+ip: 127.0.0.1

+port: 8000

+Whitelist URLs and/or IP addresses that the algorithm containers are

+allowed to reach using the http protocol.

+whitelist:

+domains:

+- google.com

+- github.com

 '''